FancyPotatOS/Ghostcraft/additions.md

           - Has minimum number of location (not config)
           - Just win condition (not config)

-  - Maybe
-    - A 'Mauler' kit with mace/boost effect

 - Potential particles
   - GUI with gifs of particles to show them instead?